Photo of Kevin Estes smiling and wearing a dark suit with a black tee shirt. Behind him is an out of focus wooden background.

 It could take years or even decades to save the $900,000.

-If someone dislikes their job, considering the benefits might improve their life.
+If someone dislikes their job, including the benefits in their financial plan might give them the flexibility to change their life.

 4. Changing Them Rarely Happens and Takes Years